dijasila/ASE/doc/tutorials/metadynamics/metadynamics.rst

 reduced units, the parameters of the simulation are  `k_\text{B}T=0.1`, friction coefficient fixed equal to 1.

-It is supposed that the system explores all the space of configurations due to thermal fluctuations.
+It is supposed that the system should explore all the space of configurations due to thermal fluctuations.
 However, we can see that the system remains in the same state, even when we simulate an evolution of the system for a long time lapse.
 That is because a complete exploration of the configuration space could take much more time than the possible to simulate.
-This can be shown running the next code (this could take some minutes running):
+This can be shown running the next code (it could take some minutes running):

 .. literalinclude:: MD.py

 This simulation is started with the configuration of minimum energy, whose coordinates are imported from :download:`isomer.xyz`.
+From this simulation is clear that the system remains in the same state.

 Note that in the plumed set-up, it is added a line with the keyword UNITS.
 This is necessary because all parameters in the plumed set-up are assumed to be in plumed internal units.
 Then, this line is important to remain the units of the plumed parameters in the same units as in ASE.
-You can ignore this line but be aware of the units changes.
+You can ignore this line, but be aware of the unit differences.

 Post Processing Analysis
 ========================